BibleResearch/bibleresearch.github.io/content/posts/martin-luther-false-paradigm-of-salvation.md

 My conclusion proceeds from the following tenets which are held and promulgated by many conservative, evangelical churches with which I am familiar.

 <aside class="marginnote">
   <span class="noteNumber">1</span> - To be clear, I do not, necessarily, agree with this argument.
-I'm simply saying that this argument is implied.
+I'm simply saying that this argument is implied in the logic of many churches.
 </aside>

 In simple form, the logical structure of the argument is:

 1. "A" teaches "x" as a paradigm of salvation.
 2. "x" is false.
-3. Conclusion from 1 - 3: "A" teaches a false paradigm of salvation.
+3. Conclusion from 1 and 2: "A" teaches a false paradigm of salvation.
 4. "B" also teaches "x" (or at least something very similar to "x") as a paradigm of salvation.
 5. Conclusion from 2 and 4: "B" teaches a false paradigm of salvation.